The Living Dead Girl

-La morte vivante (English: The Living Dead Girl) is a 1982 French horror-drama film directed by Jean Rollin and starring Marina Pierro, Françoise Blanchard, Mike Marshall, Carina Barone, Fanny Magier, Patricia Besnard-Rousseau, and Sam Selsky.
+The Living Dead Girl (French: La morte vivante) is a 1982 French horror-drama film directed by Jean Rollin and starring Marina Pierro, Françoise Blanchard, Mike Marshall, Carina Barone, Fanny Magier, Patricia Besnard-Rousseau, and Sam Selsky.
 The story centers a young woman who has returned from the dead and needs human blood in order to survive.

 Plot

 Two men break into an old crypt, seeking to dump toxic waste and rob the graves.
 When an earthquake causes the toxic waste to spill, Catherine Valmont, a young woman who died several years previously, is resurrected.
 She viciously kills the thieves and drinks their blood.
 As Catherine walks aimlessly through a field, Barbara spots her and takes a few photos, though Barbara's boyfriend, Greg, takes no notice.
 Catherine returns to her old house, the Valmont Mansion, and memories of her childhood come back to her, especially of her childhood friend, Hélène.
 As Catherine wanders the house, a real estate agent shows an old couple around the property, though they show little interest.
 After they leave, Hélène calls the house, presumably inquiring about the sale.
 However, she hears nothing on the line but the sound of an old cherished music box, leading her to believe that Catherine may still be alive.

 The agent later returns to the Valmont Mansion, along with her boyfriend.
 Catherine interrupts them having sex, killing both and drinking their blood.
 Hélène arrives and is shocked to discover the dead bodies.
 When she finds Catherine, naked and playing the piano, she assumes that Catherine didn't really die but was actually hidden for the past two years.
 Hélène washes the blood off Catherine, puts her to bed, and drags the bodies down to the crypt, where she discovers the bodies of the grave robbers.
 Catherine creeps down and begins to drink the blood from one of the bodies, but Hélène stops her.
 Hélène cuts her arm and lets Catherine drink her blood.